Mitch Daniels: Highways

-Critics characterized the deal as the "most expensive loan in Indiana history... fundamentally changing the relationship between infrastructure and taxpayers" saying "the road intended to serve the people of Indiana now is serving the profit needs of a multinational corporation".
-Among the justifications for the lease was that due to a historical lack of political will to raise tolls, the road was not earning the state money.
-Daniels told a congressional committee, "…instead of making money for the state, the road had operated at a loss for 5 of the previous 7 years…Political timidity had kept tolls locked at the same price since 1985…Even if we raised the tolls, there was little reason to believe that the governors who would come after me would have the inclination or the political ability to do the same.
+Daniels claimed that the road was not earning the state money because of the historical lack of political will to raise tolls.
+He told a congressional committee, "...instead of making money for the state, the road had operated at a loss for 5 of the previous 7 years...Political timidity had kept tolls locked at the same price since 1985...Even if we raised the tolls, there was little reason to believe that the governors who would come after me would have the inclination or the political ability to do the same.
 I once asked how much it cost to collect that 15-cent toll on the road and the answer came back at 34 cents.
 I joked that we would have been better off with the honor system and a fishbowl for occasional donations."